romqrq/dobi/README.md

 1. Created the cloud9 environment and files.
 2. Created the equivalent repository on GitHub.
 3. Pushed the files from cloud9 to the GitHub repository.
-4. On GitHub environment, under the tab "Settings", "github Pages" section, I selected "master branch" and saved.
+4. On GitHub environment, opened the tab "Settings"
+5. Accessed the "github Pages" section
+6. Selected "master branch" and saved.
-5. After a few seconds the page was published.
+7. After a few seconds the page was published.

 From this point, all the changes on the pages were made straight from Cloud9 as I pushed the content.